raovru/rock-paper/README.md

 # rock-paper
-2nd project from the ofin project
+2nd project from the odin project